 In Tromsø, state-of-the-art optical nanoscopes are used to find new answers to central topics within the life sciences.
 At the same time we develop new instruments to improve already existing techniques, as well as create new imaging methods altogether.

 We work on different computational nanoscopy techniques for fluorescent imaging, including structured illumination microscopy, localization microscopy, and fluorescence fluctuations based nanoscopy.
 Our research activities span from theoretical foundations in inverse problems to development to application of these techniques and finding innovative way for the computational nanoscopy and optical microscopy to achieve the best out of each other.
 We house the expertise of MUSICAL, a recent fluorescence fluctuations-based nanoscopy technique, which promises a good trade-off between phototoxicity, temporal resolution, and spatial resolution.
 We have shown its utility in imaging dynamics of cell organelles in diverse live cell systems.
 We have also adapted MUSICAL for high-throughput imaging and for chip-based high-throughput, high-speed nanoscopy.
-Watch out for publications on these topics.
-Check out this 5 minute video on MUSICAL here.
+Watch out for publications on these topics, and you can check out this 5 minute video on MUSICAL here.
 MUSICAL is available as Matlab source code with a GUI and as an ImageJ plugin.

 Quantitative phase microscopy (QPM) plays a vital role especially in the field of biomedical imaging as it is a non-contact, non-invasive and label-free technique.
 It has the capability to measure quantitative changes in various parameters such as refractive index, thickness and dry mass density (i.e., non-aqueous content) of cells/tissues during disease progression.
 The high spatial phase sensitivity and temporal phase stability is a primary requirement of any QPM system for their broad range industrial and biological applications.
 The high spatial phase sensitivity (≤ 10 mrad) provides accurate and precise phase/height measurement of the biological and industrial specimens.
 Whereas, high temporal stability of the interferometer is required where minute membrane fluctuations (~ 5 mrad) of the live biological cells are needed to be quantified.